SamariddinS/Task-Manager/README.md

-# Welcome to GitHub repository for javascript cours!
+# Welcome to GitHub repository for javascript Course!